pramodk/spack-configs/README.md

 > Note that the configurations in `bbplinuxdesktop`, `mac`, `docker` are from local development environment and you may have different software versions / stack.

 Using such configurations we can use existing system installed packages or modules and build minimum necessary components.
-For exmaple, with above configuration `spack spec -I hdf5` shows (`-I` for installation status):
+For example, with above configuration `spack spec -I hdf5` shows (`-I` for installation status):

 ![spack spec hdf5 viz](.images/spec_hdf5_viz_x86.png)